Our Stance on Head Covering

 A Symbol to Angels

-This verse speaks about the incredible privilege given to a human woman, created a little lower than the angels, to be an example in heaven of true submission and humility.
-This is a great testimony because angels have a free will just like us, and some of them have even rebelled against God’s authority in the past.
-“And angels who did not keep (hold onto, stay in) their own domain (role, position), but abandoned their proper abode, He has kept in bonds under darkness for judgement of the great day” (Jude 1:6).
-They rejected their position and now must suffer the eternal consequences because of it.
+Although we cannot say exactly what "because of the angels" means, we know that this verse speaks about the incredible privilege given to a human woman, created a little lower than the angels, to be an example to them in heaven.
 If no other reason then “because of the angels” was given, even without thorough understanding, it would still be more than enough to prove that we as the church need to be obedient to this teaching today.
 When we do, the angels can point to Christian women and marvel at them, saying, “Look at that!
 We are always obedient to God, but we’re angels, in heaven, before the actual throne of God.
 Those women are living on the earth and are still obeying God.
 Wow!”
-We could even consider the example we send to the devil and the former angels.
-What they failed to proclaim continually by submitting to God’s order, we can now proclaim in the body of Christ.
 If the sisters today choose to die to themselves, cast away their cultural influence and set aside their human reasoning, the church can be an even greater testimony to angelic beings that we cannot even see.

 Many of those who reject the practice of head covering will say, “It’s only a symbol, why does it matter?”
 I would then ask them the same question, “It’s only a symbol, why does it matter?”
 This isn’t even dealing with the far more important and costly issue of being a Christ like leader or being submissive from the heart.
 It's simply suggesting an outward representation of these hidden things.
 Nearly every Christian denomination teaches that we should keep the tradition of baptism, which I believe they should, but baptism is also a traditional symbol, though a very important one I might add.
 It’s not something essential to being born again for that would nullify the truth that we are saved by grace through faith and no works of our own (Ephesians 2:9).
 There are also symbols which play a big roll in our culture outside of the church.
 Countless Christian men and women will likely become anxious if they lose their wedding ring.
 The loss of the ring doesn’t mean that the marriage is over, nor is it an indication that any love has been lost.
 Still, it’s an important symbol none the less.
 In various countries, it’s illegal to revile or damage the national flag in public.
 Such crimes are punishable by law with a fine or imprisonment, but once again, a flag is just a symbol.
 When we consider things like this, we obviously cannot deny the fact that symbols and signs are important things.